Quantum effects on neutrino parameters from a flavored gauge boson: Non-Abelian generalization

 The explicit forms of $G_\pm$ are analogous to the Abelian case and given by

 where $Q'_\pm$ are the generators of the charged gauge bosons $W^a_\mu$ defined such that the neutral and charged bases as they would appear in the Lagrangian are related by

-We also note that if the lepton doublets are in the fundamental representation of an $SU(n)$ flavor gauge group, the generators fulfill the completeness relation (sum over $a$ implicit)
+We also note that if the lepton doublets are in the fundamental representation of an $\textrm{SU}(n)$ flavor gauge group, the generators fulfill the completeness relation (sum over $a$ implicit)

-see, {\it e.g.}, \cite{Haber:2019sgz}.
+see, e.g., \cite{Haber:2019sgz}.
 Based on this relation, we can derive for the contribution to $\beta_\kappa$

 where we used that $\kappa$ is symmetric in the last step.
-Since this contribution is proportional to $\kappa$ itself, the rank of $\kappa$ will not be raised when all $SU(n)$ gauge bosons contribute to $\beta_\kappa$ with the lepton-doublets in the fundamental representation.
+Since this contribution is proportional to $\kappa$ itself, the rank of $\kappa$ will not be raised when all $\textrm{SU}(n)$ gauge bosons contribute to $\beta_\kappa$ with the lepton doublets in the fundamental representation.